guybarnahum/aep/LLM.md

 ---

-# 18. Current repo-aligned status (commit afc18dd73c02c0fb5f563cb268a758d5ad275d60)
+# 18. Current repo-aligned status (commit a646866828571fb4f09664b885b391df773f8aa4)

-At this commit, the system already supports:
+At this commit, the system supports:

-- task-backed execution with durable `plan` / `result` artifacts
+- task-backed execution with durable `plan` / `result` / `evidence` artifacts
 - message threads as canonical internal coordination substrate
 - inbox / outbox / thread detail
 - approval-linked and escalation-linked threads
 - thread-based human actions
-- deterministic approval-thread seeding for contract tests
+- deterministic approval-thread hardening
+- explicit thread → task delegation with durable provenance on the task row:
+  - `sourceThreadId`
+  - `sourceMessageId`
+  - `sourceApprovalId`
+  - `sourceEscalationId`
-- durable dashboard + system messages for both successful and conflict action paths
+- durable dashboard + system messages for delegation append-back into the source thread
+- reusable workflow coverage for delegation contracts and post-deploy scenarios

+Delegation validation has also been hardened for real environments:

+- reusable validation lanes must not assume test-only seed endpoints
+- delegation contract/scenario checks use live approvals where required
+- these checks soft-skip cleanly when suitable live approval/thread data is absent

 Important runtime rule:

 > If `/agent/run` receives a `taskId`, that task must exist.

-Legacy scenario checks that fabricate `taskId` values are stale and must be updated to create real tasks first.

 Important company rule:

 > The canonical internal company is `company_internal_aep`.

-Older scenario checks or docs referring to legacy company IDs are stale and should be updated.

 ---